daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week8A_Differential_Expression.md

 ![DEGUST](../assets/img/degust_volc.png)

 4. The parallel coordinates tab is fairly self-explanatory.
 Each line represents an isoform; each line represents the logFC.
 All isoforms in the control have an absLogFC of 0 as it is the baseline, where expression is relative to.
-The most useful section for this is the drag-and-drop to highlight transcripts of interest, which are then visualised in the heatmap below and in the CSV below.
+The most useful section for this is the drag-and-drop highlighting transcripts of interest, which are then visualised in the heatmap below and in the CSV below.

 For example, I select the top ~100 isoforms and then download the csv.
 This csv will be used for further gene ontology visualisations (see Gene Ontology section).